Little Brother (group): Individual member side projects

 9th Wonder has produced songs for major artists like Jay-Z, De La Soul, Kendrick Lamar, Wale and Destiny's Child, as well as underground artists such as Sean Price and Rapsody.
 9th Wonder has produced entire, full-length studio albums for Jean Grae (Jeanius), Murs (Murs 3:16: The 9th Edition, Murray's Revenge, Sweet Lord and The Final Adventure, just to name a few), Buckshot (Chemistry and The Formula), as well as a remix album of Nas' God's Son entitled God's Stepson.

 Leftback album, hiatus, and disbandment

-During a May 2008 interview with HipHopGame.com, Rapper Big Pooh hinted that he and Phonte may never record another album together:
+During a May 2008 interview with HipHopGame.com, Big Pooh hinted that he and Phonte may never record another album together:

 In June 2009, Phonte announced the forthcoming Little Brother album, Leftback, but also announced that the group would subsequently take a Black Star-esque hiatus, wherein he and Big Pooh would continue to collaborate on projects, but that another group album would not be released for a long while.

-Shortly before the April 2010 release of what would become Little Brother's final studio album, Leftback, Phonte and 9th Wonder exchanged pointed Twitter messages regarding Little Brothers' release of a previously unreleased 9th Wonder produced single, "Star", on the Leftback album.
+Shortly before the April 2010 release of what would become Little Brother's final studio album, Leftback, Phonte and 9th Wonder exchanged pointed Twitter messages regarding Little Brother's release of a previously unreleased 9th Wonder produced single, "Star", on the Leftback album.

 Shortly after the release of Leftback on April 10, 2010, Little Brother formally announced the group's breakup.
 Rapper Big Pooh noted: